April 8, 2010

 After establishing the certified hours of care for the child, Alternative Payment Provider (APP) contractors should determine the reimbursement ceiling or ceilings that are applicable to the family (California Code of Regulations, Title 5 [5 CCR], Section 18075).
 Contractors should choose a reimbursement ceiling that most closely matches the rates charged by the type of child care provider that the parent is looking for, allowing them broad access to the local market.

-The rate categories described in 5 CCR, Section18075 are intended to be complementary with 5 CCR, Section 18076 to allow a Child Development Division (CDD) contractor to choose from different reimbursement ceiling categories that might be appropriate to meet the certified hours of care.
+The rate categories described in 5 CCR, Section18075 are intended to be complementary with 5 CCR, Section 18076 to allow an Early Education and Support Division (EESD) contractor to choose from different reimbursement ceiling categories that might be appropriate to meet the certified hours of care.
 There are specific instances when more than one reimbursement ceiling category may potentially be applicable for the same certified hours of care.

 The most important factors for determining the appropriate reimbursement ceiling are: (1) the age of the child; (2) the certified need of the family; and (3) the type of facility the family has chosen.
 APP contractors are responsible for complying with existing state law, which states that reimbursement ceilings are intended to provide access for subsidized families to approximately eighty-five percent of providers in their service area.
 For example, a family:

 A best practice would be to have the APP contractor assist the parent in reviewing the RMR ceiling tables for full-time care for a preschool-age child in a family child care home.
 In general, parents would be informed of the maximum reimbursable amount for care based on the certified need of the parent(s) and for each facility type (licensed-exempt and licensed family home care and center care).
 In no way should the contractor provide this information in a way that would influence the parent’s selection of a provider.